 *Scholarships are primarily based on academic merit and these awards may come primarily come from the institution (i.e. Coppin State University).
 However, they can come from outside private sources or organizations (i.e. Tom Joyner Foundation).
 They usually have deadlines and criterias in which students are selected and awarded.

 *Grants are primarily based on "need" or do you fall below a certain income threshold or level as determined by the federal and state government.

 Examples of such are the Pell Grant (Title IV aid) by the federal government and the EAG award for residents of the state of Maryland.

 *Loans are primarily awarded, no matter what the merit achievement and income is for a student and offered by the Federal Govt.
 (Title IV aid).
+Work Study is an opportunity for students to earn funding through employment to assist with college expenses.
 Parents of dependent student may have to obtain a Parent Plus

 Have I been awarded and if not, why?